davea42/libdwarf-code/READMEcmake.md

 Requires cmake of at least 3.12 as of 31 March 2026.

+## As of 2.3.3 (September 2026) cmake builds both
+shared and non-shared versions of libdwarf.
+The options    -DBUILD_SHARED=YES -DBUILD_NON_SHARED=NO
+are no longer required or supported.
+If C++ is not available dwarfgen will not build.
+To install static libdwarf add -DINSTALL_STATIC_LIBRARIES=YES to the cmake options.

 ## NOTE on build failing as strdup() missing

 If certain gcc build options are used (for example